 The federal government (HUD) provides Housing Choice Vouchers to low-income and very-low-income individuals and households to find decent, affordable housing in the private market.
 Housing Choice Vouchers are administered by the local PHA.
 A household that receives a voucher selects a suitable housing unit to rent that meets minimum standards of health and safety, as determined by the PHA.
-In general, a household's income must not exceed 50% of the Area Median Income for the area in which the household chooses to live in order to be eligible for a Housing Choice Voucher.
-By law, a PHA must provide 75% of its vouchers to households whose incomes do not exceed 30% of the Area Median Income.
+In general, a household's income must not exceed 50% of the area median income for the area in which the household chooses to live in order to be eligible for a Housing Choice Voucher.
+By law, a PHA must provide 75% of its vouchers to households whose incomes do not exceed 30% of the area median income.
 Through the voucher, the PHA will pay the balance of a rent payment that exceeds 30% of a renter's monthly income, provided that the rental amount is at or below the payment standards (established by the local PHA to be between 90% and 110% of fair market rents published by HUD).
-In McLean County, an average of 675 Housing Choice Vouchers are in use at any given time.10
+In McLean County, there are between 650 and 680 Section 8 Housing Choice Vouchers in use at any given time.